 In 1968, Toye flexed her growing commercial power.
-She took herself and her regular customers a hundred or so metres up the road to the Alliance Hotel where she established the Moon Lounge in the pub cellar.
+She took herself and her regular customers a hundred or so metres up the road to the Alliance Hotel and established the Moon Lounge in the pub cellar.

-I was almost legal age (for alcohol consumption, despite working in hotels since the age of seven) and recall with great joy the opening night.
+I was not quite legal age for alcohol consumption, despite working in hotels since the age of seven.
+I recall with great joy the opening night.
 Seagrass matting, plastic palms, cane chairs, Polynesian décor, dimly lit with coloured bulbs.

 The beer was cold — the atmosphere hot.
 I found myself mesmerized by the amyl and a darkened back corner.

 Later there was finger food and a show.
 In those days sound systems usually consisted of a record player or a reel-to-reel tape deck with small speakers.

 Seizing on trends from overseas, Toye installed the very latest equipment.
 Thumping music dragged in the punters.

 In 1969 Toye lived in Twine Street, Spring Hill with her pommie boyfriend Ian, and Gloria Swanson’s sister Pam.

 She opened another gay bar in Adelaide Street on lower level of the Union Club Hotel.

-When your correspondent learnt that many of Brisbane’s most notorious queens resided in eleven of the twelve flats of Wickham Terrace’s Pink Palace, conveniently adjacent to Twine Street, I wasted no time renting a room in Flat 2 from the wonderful Shirley Bassey — not the Shirley Bassey, you understand, but Shirley Bassey, the Innisfail version.
+While only young, your correspondent learnt that Brisbane’s most notorious queens inhabited eleven of the twelve flats of Wickham Terrace’s Pink Palace.
+I immediately rented a room from the wonderful Shirley Bassey — not the Shirley Bassey, you understand, but Shirley Bassey, the Innisfail version.

 At about this time, Toye’s relationship with Ian deteriorated.
 She fled to Melbourne and opened a gay bar at that city’s London Hotel.